 Being young at heart keeps you busy in your favorite activities.
-Children tend to have some of the most inquisitive minds.
-They get inspired by things quickly, they keep asking questions and they are full of excitement.
-It is at this tender age that you can start instilling the love of Allah and the true spirit of Islam in them.
+Children tend to have some of the most curious minds.
+They get inspired by things quickly, they keep asking questions, and they are full of excitement.
+At this tender age, you can start instilling the love of Allah and the true spirit of Islam in them.

-But it definitely doesn’t mean by forcing them to join your salah or making them go to as many Qur’an classes as possible.
-It means by getting their minds thinking about how Great and Merciful their Creator is.
+But it doesn’t mean forcing them to join your salah or making them attend as many Qur’an classes as possible.
+It means getting their minds thinking about how Great and Merciful their Creator is.
 Make them feel how close ‘Islam’ is to their real life.
 Show that our worship is not just a routine chore.

-This can be quite tricky at once in our busy lives and the rise of technology, but here we will discuss some easy ways to ensure that your little one’s heart is immersed in the love of Allah.
+At first, this can be pretty tricky at once in our busy lives and the rise of technology, but here we will discuss some easy ways to ensure that your little one’s heart is immersed in the love of Allah.

-Before anything, always remember that love for Allah is already there in the hearts of our young ones. and it is our duty as parents to help nurture and sustain that love.
-Don’t take it as a hugely difficult task.
-So, do not underestimate how much understanding your child already has about their Creator from a very young age.
+Always remember that love of Allah is already there in the hearts of our young ones. and it is our duty as parents to help nurture and sustain that love.
+Please don’t take it as a hugely tricky task.
+So, please do not underestimate the understanding your child already has about their Creator from a very young age.

 Prophet Muhammad (SAW) said:

-“Every child is born with a true faith of Islam (i.e. to worship none but Allah Alone) and his parents convert him to Judaism or Christianity or Magianism.”
+“Every child is born with a true faith of Islam (i.e., to worship none but Allah Alone), and his parents convert him to Judaism, Christianity, or Magianism.”
 [Sahih al-Bukhari]

-The importance of pondering over the Signs of Allah is understated and yet so invaluable.
-There are so many things around us to remind us of our Creator. and it is up to us to stimulate a child’s mind to find opportunities to contemplate Allah’s signs in everyday tasks and conversations – whether it’s discussing the weather, eating breakfast, or stuck in traffic on the school run.
-Soon your child will be pointing out all the signs of Allah in many of their conversations.
+The importance of pondering over the Signs of Allah is understated yet invaluable.
+There are so many things around us to remind us of our Creator.
+It is up to us to stimulate a child’s mind to find opportunities to contemplate Allah’s signs in everyday tasks and conversations.
+Whether it’s discussing the weather, eating breakfast, or being stuck in traffic on the school run, soon, your child will be pointing out all the signs of Allah in many of their conversations.

-Your child playing with his favorite wooden train.
-Ask him/her, “What is your toy made of?”
+Your child is playing with his favorite wooden train.
+Ask them, “What is your toy made of?”

-Then Suggest different materials, and then conclude: “The toy is made of wood.”
+Then Suggest different materials and conclude: “The toy is made of wood.”

-You can then ask them, “where does the wood come from?”
+You can ask them, “where does the wood come from?”

-Again, discuss different places and then conclude: “wood comes from trees.”
+Again, discuss different places and conclude: “wood comes from trees.”

 Now, importantly, ask your child, “who created the trees?”